Difference Between Common Shares And Preferred Shares

 The Pros of issuing Preferred Shares is that you have flexibility to tailor the offering to market conditions, voting is optional not mandated, there is no obligatory drain on cash resources (unlike debt), they do not require return of principal (unless they have retraction rights), and they are less expensive than debt (in terms of financing costs).
 The Cons of issuing Preferred Shares is the fixed dividend obligations, the priority rank over commons in payment of dividends and return of capital on dissolution, they reduce the net asset value of the Common Shares, and you often have to make them convertible to Common Shares to make them marketable to investors.

 Lawyers To Help You Understand The Difference Between Common Shares And Preferred Shares

 Kahane Law’s startup business and entrepreneurial lawyers in Calgary help you understand the difference between common and preferred shares.
-We assist in drafting your articles of incorporation so that you have the share structure best for you.
+Setting things up correctly the first time, saves you both time and money.
+Even if you have an existing company, we help make sense of these issues if you want to bring in a new shareholder.
+We help from start to finish.
+For example, we assist in drafting your articles of incorporation so that you have the share structure best for you.
 Start your company off on the right foot!
 Call us today!
 403-225-8810 or email us directly here.